10 Best Kayak Tours in New Zealand

 10. Milford Sound Kayak Tour

 Milford Sound is on most people’s bucket lists when they come to New Zealand, so if it’s on yours consider seeing the famous fiord by kayak!
 Multiple companies offer amazing kayak tours to paddle up-close to waterfalls, seals, mountains and whatever surprises may come your way.
+Book your kayak tour with Roscoe’s Milford Kayaks or Southern Discoveries.
 Check out more things to do in our 5 Milford Sound Must-Dos.

 Location: Milford Sound, Fiordland National Park, South Island.